erento/bugsnag-lua/README.md

 =========

-A small Lua interface to [Bugsnag](http://bugsnag.com/) that supports the HTTP notification interface and also has a helpful wrapper function `call()` that takes any arbitrary Lua function (with arguments) and executes it, traps any errors and reports it automatically to Bugsnag.
+A small Lua interface to [Bugsnag](http://bugsnag.com/) that supports the HTTPS notification interface and also has a helpful wrapper function `call()` that takes any arbitrary Lua function (with arguments) and executes it, traps any errors and reports it automatically to Bugsnag.